gigasquid/gigasquid.github.io/source/_posts/2016-02-06-why-hyperdimensional-socks-never-match.markdown

 {% img http://c2.staticflickr.com/8/7238/7188420611_a99f936971_n.jpg %}

 The nature of computing in hyperdimensions is a strange and wonderful place.
 I have only started to scratch the surface by reading a paper by [Kanerva](http://redwood.berkeley.edu/pkanerva/papers/kanerva09-hyperdimensional.pdf).
 Not only is it interesting from a computer science standpoint, it's also interesting from a cognitive science point of view.
 In fact, it could hold the key to better model AI and general reasoning.
-This blog is a casual stroll through the main points of Kanerva's paper along with examples in Clojure to make it tangible.
+This blog is a casual stroll through some of the main points of Kanerva's paper along with examples in Clojure to make it tangible.
 First things first, what is a hyperdimension?

 ### What is a Hyperdimension and Where Are My Socks?

 When we are talking about hyperdimensions, we are really talking about _lots_ of dimensions.
-You can have a vector with dimensions as well.
+A vector has dimensions.
 A regular vector could have three dimensions `[0 1 1]`, but a hyperdimensional vector has tons more, like 10,000 or 100,000.
 We call these big vectors _hypervectors_ for short, which makes them sound really cool.
 Although the vectors could be make up of anything, we are going to use vectors made up of zeros and ones.
 To handle big computing with big vectors in a reasonable amount of time, we are also going to use _sparse_ vectors.
 What makes them sparse is that most of the space is empty, (zeros).
 In fact, Clojure has a nice library to handle these sparse vectors.
 The [core.matrix](https://github.com/mikera/core.matrix) project from Mike Anderson is what we will use in our examples.
 Let's go ahead and make some random hypervectors.

 First we import the core.matrix libraries and set the implementation to vectorz which provides fast double precision vector math.